TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Details of Data Attributes

 \section{Details of Data Attributes}

-The hotspot attributes of TrendFact sample include: views, discussions, posts, and engagements.
+The hotspot indicators of the TrendFact sample include: views, discussions, posts, and engagements.
 These indicators are crucial for assessing the hotspot perception capabilities of fact-checking systems.
 Specifically, views represent the number of times the sample has been viewed on sampled trending platforms; discussions indicate the number of times the sample has been discussed; posts refer to the number of posts triggered by the sample; engagements represent the number of users involved.
 Additionally, the influence score, which is assessed by an LLM to indicate the potential threat level if the claim were false, ranges from 1 to 5, with 5 being the highest threat.
 This score is also a key component in evaluating the hotspot perception capabilities of fact-checking systems.
+Figure \ref{fig:distribution} shows the data distribution of TrendFact samples, including labels, gold evidence count, and domains.